qiaodaben/SPHDM/README.md

  </tr>
 </tbody></table>

-The extraction details of classstyle and newtagseq can be obtained in papers 3.3.1 and 3.3.2.
+The extraction details of classstyle and newtagseq can be found in section 3.3.1 and 3.3.2.

 ## Data Address [Address](https://github.com/qiaodaben/SPHDM-/tree/main/dataset)